-There are many possible underlying causes of abnormal posturing.
-Many of these are very serious.
-It is crucial to seek medical assistance right away.
-Failure to seek medical attention could result in brain damage and even death.
+There are numerous possible causes of abnormal posturing.
+Many of these underlying causes are very serious.
+It’s critical to call 911 or to go to the nearest emergency room right away if you or someone you know is displaying abnormal posturing.
+Failure to seek medical treatment could result in permanent brain damage and life-threatening complications.

-There are no at-home treatments for abnormal posturing.
-A physician in a hospital setting should treat all types of this condition.
-Treatment is usually immediate and considered an emergency.
+Abnormal posturing can’t be treated at home.
+A doctor in a hospital setting must treat this condition.
+Treatment for abnormal posturing is usually immediate and considered an emergency.

-The first step of emergency treatment typically involves inserting a breathing tube to assist in breathing, as muscles spasms, brain trauma, posturing, and other underlying causes may restrict breathing.
-Once you are stabilized, your doctor can determine what is causing the posturing.
+The first step of emergency treatment typically involves inserting a breathing tube into the throat to assist with breathing.
+Muscles spasms, brain trauma, and other causes of abnormal posturing may restrict breathing.
+Once your condition is stabilized, the doctor can determine the underlying cause of posturing.

-The medical provider will likely conduct a complete physical exam.
-Determining the cause of abnormal posturing can take time and numerous tests.
+Once your doctor takes your medical history, they’ll likely conduct a complete physical examination.
+Determining the exact cause of abnormal posturing can take time and numerous tests.
 Common tests include:

-- cerebral angiography, which uses dye to determine how blood is flowing through the brain
+- a cerebral angiography, which involves the use of a contrast dye to determine how blood is flowing through your brain

 Abnormal posturing is a symptom of an injury, disease, or illness.
-Ignoring symptoms may cause the underlying condition to worsen.
+Ignoring symptoms may cause the underlying condition to get worse.
 Prevention lies in getting timely treatment.

 - wearing a helmet or head gear when participating in risky sports or behaviors

-- not giving children aspirin without their physician’s consent
+- never giving children aspirin without their doctor’s approval

-- taking a malaria-prevention medication if you are traveling to malaria-endemic regions, such as Africa or South America
+- taking a medication to prevent malaria if you’re traveling to regions where the disease is prevalent, such as Africa or South America

 You should also take steps to prevent blood clots from forming and potentially causing a stroke.
 These steps include: